seanreed1111/sql-recipes/recipes.md

 ```

 ## In each case, the output row with NULL in the name column represents the overall SUM or average calculated over all drivers.
-`WITH ROLLUP` can present multiple levels of SUMmary, if you `GROUP BY` more than one column.
+`WITH ROLLUP` can present multiple levels of summary, if you `GROUP BY` more than one column.
 The following statement shows the number of mail messages sent between each pair of users:

 ```sql
 SELECT sender, recipient, COUNT(*)